 There are some formal campaigns that you can create to run “Friendship Sundays” or “Friends and Family day” or something like that.
 The idea is pick a Sunday and build momentum for invitation, programming and the like.
 That’s one approach.

-A Twitter friend bought a 10 week packaged campaigned off the Internet in 2009 and laughed at it’s 1980s content, down to the poster art and the plastic lapel pins.
+A Twitter follower bought a 10 week packaged campaign off the Internet in 2009 and laughed at it’s 1980s content, down to the poster art and the plastic lapel pins.
 At least the tapes were updated to CDs, though the manual still referred to tapes.

 Successful evangelism in small churches